jegali/CPyU/Disassembler/v4/README.md

 ```

 The class that encapsulates the graphical interface is named UI_DisassemblerWindow and is called from the program code of the main.py class.

+## The UI class
+UI_DisassemblerView is the file converted by the program pyuic with the description of the interface.
+In this file I have integrated the code of the disassembler.
+Similar to the description of the console program, I will also go into some specifics of the source code so that it can be better understood.